blawson69/DoorMaster/README.md

    If enabled in [config](#configuration), a fumble at trying to pick the lock can result in the lock being Disabled.
 This prevents use of a key or subsequent attempts to pick the lock.
 - **Break** - This button begins an attempt to open the door by force.
 As above, if the player controls more than one character, they will be asked to select which character is making the attempt.

-  The player will then be provided a "Force Door" button which will allow them to select the Strength skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
+  The player will then be provided a "Break Open" button which will allow them to select the Strength skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to break a door.

    If the attempt to force the door open succeeds, there is a 20% chance to break the door (setting it to the Broken [State](#door-states)) completely, rendering the door useless.
 If a Locked door is forced open, there is also a 10% chance to destroy the lock (Disabled).
 - **Help** - Shows a help menu that explains the other token action buttons.